northeastern-rc/rc-public-documentation/docs/source/first_steps/bashrc.rst

 .. image:: /images/minicondabashrc.jpg

 You should not modify this section in the .bashrc file directly.
-If it was change, remove this section manually using a file editor.
+If it was changed, remove this section manually using a file editor.

 .. caution:: We recommend removing the conda initialize section from your .bashrc as it may interfere with the correct startup environment when using Open OnDemand apps.
 You should always load your Conda environment after your job already started.